routetehpacketz/cisco-ip-trace/README.md

 -Add support for Cisco Nexus switches with port-channels (just need to work out the command syntax difference)

 -LLDP support

--Option to output range scan to a CSV file

 ##### I appreciate any and all feedback.